-It can be seen that the changes of tense and mood of the verbs show our meaning in English.
-The same is of course true for Turkish the Correct tenses and mood of Condition and Result must be used to adequately communicate the correct meaning of the statement.
-We can see from the above that English uses its normal tenses and the condition is produced by insertion of that little word if.
-Turkish however, (along with many other languages) has a special Conditional Tense Form..
+The changes of tense and mood of the verbs show our meaning in English.
+The same is true for Turkish thecorrect tenses and mood of condition and cesult must be used to adequately communicate the correct meaning of the statement.
+English uses its normal tenses and the condition is produced by insertion of that little word if.
+Turkish has a special conditional tense form suffixed with -se-/-sa-

 The Turkish Conditional Suffix -se/-sa.

-The Turkish Conditional is characterized by the suffix -se- or -sa- (according to Vowel Harmony rules).
+The Turkish conditional is characterized by the suffix -se-/-sa-

 A simple example is var there is, there are which becomes varsa if there is, if there are with the addition of the -sa Conditional Suffix.